-For more than four decades, Anne Sullivan Preschool and Kindergarten has proudly served the community, providing our students a solid foundation for lifelong learning.
+For more than four decades, Anne Sullivan Preschool and Transitional Kindergarten has proudly served the community, providing our students a solid foundation for lifelong learning.

 We were one of the first early childhood programs to earn accreditation from the National Association for the Education of Young Children (NAEYC), the nation’s leading organization of early childhood professionals.
-We have maintained accreditation since 1992.

 In 2011, our school campus added two new classrooms, funded by a grant received from First Five Riverside.
-This allowed us to offer our full- and half-day preschool and kindergarten programs to more families.
+This allowed us to offer our full- and half-day preschool and transitional kindergarten (TK) programs to more families.

 We work closely with parents to build a foundation for lifelong learning.
 We believe that children are unique individuals who develop in distinct developmental stages.
 A child’s sense of wonder and reverence for life — coupled with respect for others and joy for learning — is to be continuously nourished.

 Our school reflects the work of Anne Sullivan, after whom the school is named.
 Anne Sullivan was the teacher of Helen Keller, a deaf-blind child whose disability isolated her from the rest of the world.

 Miss Sullivan found a way to communicate with Helen Keller and educate her in an integral way, helping her develop courage, strength, and discipline — as well as bringing her great knowledge.
 Helen Keller overcame her disability to become not only a very well-educated person, but also one who — through her great love — gave hope and inspiration to disabled and healthy people alike.

 The school experience at Anne Sullivan Preschool and Transitional Kindergarten is integrated into the life of the communities of southwest Riverside County.
 Our Open Houses, Parent Workshops, and Staff Development Workshops attract parents as well as members of our community who work with young children.
 These activities are an opportunity for the community to recognize the potential in its youngest members.